 You will need to be ready to work at the time your shift starts.
 Please arrive at your specified bar 10 minutes early to get settled.
 In some circumstances you may be required to move to another bar during your shift.

-If you are scheduled to work on the Friday please ensure you arrive on site in plenty of time.
-The site is at it’s busiest on Friday afternoon and it can take a long time to get in.
+If you are scheduled to work on the Thursday or Friday please ensure you arrive on site in plenty of time.
+The site is at it’s busiest on during these times and it can take a long time to get in.